deepsquare-io/deepsquare-client/examples/hello-world/README.md

 1\.
 Open your terminal or command prompt.

 2\.
-Navigate to the directory containing the example code: `examples\hello-world`
+Navigate to the directory containing the example code: `examples/hello-world`

 3\.
 Run `pnpm install` to install the necessary dependencies.